BNortonnul/Mindforger-CSS-AHK-Script/README.md

 If multiple are present, it means multiple must be pressed to execute the command.

 If a ~ is present before this, it means that the function is set to only execute to keyboard keypresses (as opposed to script keypresses; sometimes necessary to prevent infinite loops).

+### INSTALLATION

+First, install the latest AutoHotkey.
+Then, click on the script to turn it on.
+This is done every system restart.
+A "mfutils.cfg", included with "mfutils_r2.ahk", must be included in the same folder for it to run.

 ---